cmd08010/colleens-game/README.md

 ## Planning Stories

 The project was a great challenge to determine how to complete the game logic and make a fun user experience.
 I followed the suggested schedule and began with authentication and then moved on to the game logic.
+From there, the styling was completed.

 ### Technologies used